hzjahromi/iweb/README.md

 ### Total Completed interactive Load (TCiL):
 represents the num-ber  of  times  that  the  iLT  is  successfully  measured  for  theentire session time.

+## Study Proccess and Parameters
+For more information about study proccess and parameters please read the published paper from [paper-url]

+## Quick start
+If you want to run analysis on the collected data, please use dataset and analysis folders If you want to see how did we instrument a web mapping application to measue iLT and CiLT, please see experminal experimental platform/client/webqoe.html
+If you want re-run the same subjective study:
+- please copy  the  experimental platform/ onn a linux machine,
+- run ``` node server.js ```
+- use client/index.html on a client machine and follow the test procedures.

 ## Repository Structure

 ### helper.py